mcarbonell/segment-sort/paper/segment_sort_analysis.md

 - **Built-in Sort remains**: Optimal for general-purpose applications

 ### 7.6 Final Assessment
-Segment Sort represents a significant advance in adaptive sorting algorithms, achieving **orders of magnitude performance improvements** on structured data while maintaining competitive performance on general cases.
-The empirical validation demonstrates that **theoretical complexity advantages translate to dramatic real-world performance gains**, making it a valuable tool for applications dealing with partially ordered datasets.
+Segment Sort represents a significant advance in adaptive sorting algorithms, achieving **significant performance improvements** on structured data while maintaining competitive performance on general cases.
+The empirical validation demonstrates that **theoretical complexity advantages translate to real-world performance gains**, making it a valuable tool for applications dealing with partially ordered datasets.

 ## References